-Staff must complete LTS observation record.
+Staff must complete Long-term Segregation observation record.
 This will remain a paper document and must be scanned into Lorenzo (patient clinical notes section) every 24hr period (Appendix 7).

 25.3.
 Daily Reviews

 There must be a daily review by an approved clinician, who need not be a doctor.
 This should be recorded in the electronic progress notes.